chandlerc/blog/content/slides/2026-ndc-toronto-carbon-benchmarking/hash_table.md

 - Hash table hashing != _any other use case for hashing_
   - Want a low-latency, "OK-ish" quality algorithm
   - Can skip some of the key bits for speed
+- Benchmark how _your_ code uses hash tables
+  - Use that to drive optimizations in your code to use them better

 ---